ordros/Basic-SQLi-Tutorial/README.md

 # Flask-Login-App-Tutorial
-Tutorial for how to make a simple Flask login app, with a XML database
+Tutorial for how to make a simple Flask login app, with a SQLite3 database
 ***
 Hello, today I am going to teach you how to setup a Flask login page.